 With my Introducing Shakespeare Stations, each station focuses on one part of that information, and when they finish, students have the same information that I used to deliver in a lecture/ hand-out – but in a far more interesting format.

 Process Stations require students to go through one step of a process at each station.
 At the end of the rotation, they will have an outline created for an essay, an essay revised or edited, a poem analyzed, the theme of a text figured out, etc.

-Skills-Based Stations require students to work on certain skills and provide time for them to zero in one one skill at a time.
-For example, the end of the class, they may have practiced skills for things like descriptive or narrative writing, learned when and how to use transitions, or practiced close reading and note-taking skills.
+Skills-Based Stations require students to work on certain skills and provide time for them to zero in on one skill at a time.
+For example, by the end of the class, they may have practiced skills for things like descriptive or narrative writing, learned when and how to use transitions, or practiced close reading and note-taking skills.